Autoura/SahraInterview/README.md

 Two predefined text can be set for convenience.

+We like using head movement gestures as these are clearer when web streaming.
+You can manually tap a gesture and this will not interupt any other action that is happening concurrently.

 ## Topics to talk about

 * Ask her about stories from when Sahra is a tour guide
 * Ask her about whether Sahra prefers day tours or multiday tours
 * Ask her about what skills are useful for a tour guide to know

+Remember to ask followup questions, if Sahra says something interesting, ask her about what she just said.
+This makes a more natural conversation.

-What you can't ask about is locations or generate an itinerary.
+What you can't ask about is locations or generate a tour itinerary.
 We have stopped Sahra talking about this (in this skill) via the OpenAI prompt.

-Remember to ask followup questions, if Sahra says something, ask her about what she just said.
-This makes a more natural conversation.

 ## What to tell others